01Bill Clinton (1993-2001): Most Number of Jobs Created.

 Part of Eisenhower's success with job creation was due to his creation of the Interstate Highway System.
 He spent $25 billion to build 41,000 miles of road.

-Research shows that public works construction is one of the best uses of federal funds to create jobs.
+A University of Massachusetts/Amherst study found that government spending on public transportation is the most cost-effective way to create jobs.
 One billion dollars spent on public transportation creates 19,795 construction jobs.
 It's a better unemployment solution than income tax cuts, which only creates 10,779 jobs for the same price.

 Presidents who only served one term had less time to create jobs.